garylirocks/quickrefs/azure-active-directory.markdown

 Note:

-In the Azure portal, you can see some groups whose membership and group details you can't manage in the portal:
+- In the Azure portal, you can see all the groups, but you can't edit some of them:

-- Groups synced from on-premises Active Directory can be managed only in on-premises Active Directory.
+  - Groups **synced from on-premises Active Directory** can be managed only in on-premises Active Directory.
-- Other group types such as distribution lists and mail-enabled security groups are managed only in Exchange admin center or Microsoft 365 admin center.
-You must sign in to Exchange admin center or Microsoft 365 admin center to manage these groups.
+  - Other group types such as **distribution lists** and **mail-enabled security groups** are managed only in Exchange admin center or Microsoft 365 admin center.

+- There is a flag determining whether a group can be assigned Azure AD Roles

 ## Administrative Units